jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 ## Manual Testing - Local Server

-While testing on "non-local" Web servers is useful, having a copy of the code for `tiny` is helpful for testing right on your local machine.
-To use `tiny` for testing:
+While testing on "non-local" HTTP servers is useful, using a local HTTP server is helpful for testing right on your local machine.
+To use a python-based HTTP server for testing:

- 1. Enter the `tiny` sub-directory:
+ 1. Enter the `www` sub-directory, and start the server:

-    ```bash
-    cd tiny
+    (Replace "port2" with the port returned by `./port-for-user.pl` -- plus one.
+For example, if `./port-for-user.pl` returned 1234, then use 1235.
+    This allows you to use a *pair* of ports that are unlikely to conflict with those of another user--one for your proxy server and one for the HTTP server.)

     ```

- 2. Compile `tiny`:
-    ```bash
-    make
+    cd www
+    python3 -m http.server --cgi port2
     ```

-    Note: there are a number of compilation errors in the `tiny` code.
-This is a product of the textbook authors and needs some cleaning up, but you can disregard them for the purposes of this lab.

- 3. Start `tiny`:
+    See the [HTTP Homework](../09a-hw-http) for more information on using this server.

+ 4. While the HTTP server is running in one window or pane, start your proxy server in another:

+    (Replace "port" with the port returned by `./port-for-user.pl`.)

     ```bash
-    ./tiny port2
-    ```

-    Replace `port2` with the port returned by `./port-for-user.pl` -- plus one.
-    For example, if `./port-for-user.pl` returned 1234, then use 1235.
-This allows you to use a *pair* of ports that are unlikely to conflict with those of another user--one for your proxy server and one for the `tiny` Web server.

- 4. While `tiny` is running in one window or pane, start your proxy server:

-    (Replace `port` with the port returned by `./port-for-user.pl`.)

-    ```bash
     ./proxy port
     ```

-With `tiny` running on one port (`port2`) and your proxy server running on another port (`port`), both on the same system, try running the following:
+With the HTTP server running on one port (`port2`) and your proxy server running on another port (`port`), both on the same system, try running the
+following:

-(Replace `port2` with the port on which the `tiny` Web server is running.)
+(Replace "port2" with the port on which the HTTP server is running.)

 ```bash
 curl -o tmp1 http://localhost:port2/home.html